dagargo/overwitch/README.md

   --help, -h
 ```

+If you are running PipeWire, go to the [PipeWire section](##PipeWire) for additional information.

-Notice that once an Overbridge device is running, neither the blocks nor the resampling quality can be changed so you will need to stop the running instances and refresh the list.
+Notice that once an Overbridge device is running the options can not be changed so you will need to stop the running instances and refresh the list.

 It is possible to rename Overbridge devices by simply editing its name on the list.
 Still, as JACK devices can not be renamed while running, the device will be restarted.